zarr-developers/VirtualiZarr/docs/usage.md

 Loading variables can be useful in a few scenarios:
 1. You need to look at the actual values of a multi-dimensional variable in order to decide what to do next,
 2. You want in-memory indexes to use with ``xr.combine_by_coords``,
-3. Storing a variable on-disk as a set of references would be inefficient, e.g. because it's a very small array (saving the values like this is similar to kerchunk's concept of "inlining" data),
+3. Storing a variable on-disk as a set of references would be inefficient, e.g. because each chunk is very small (saving the values like this is similar to kerchunk's concept of "inlining" data),
-4. The variable has encoding, and the simplest way to decode it correctly is to let xarray's standard decoding machinery load it into memory and apply the decoding.
+4. The variable has complicated encoding, and the simplest way to decode it correctly is to let xarray's standard decoding machinery load it into memory and apply the decoding.

 ### CF-encoded time variables